Article 3 of 4

 - An alongside birth centre – at a hospital which also has a labour ward.
 This is also called a co-located birth centre.

-- A freestanding birth centre – located away from a main hospital, often in a small community hospital or in a purpose-built building.
+- A freestanding birth centre – in a separate location to the main hospital, often in a small community hospital or in a purpose-built building.
 This is also called a standalone birth centre or, in Scotland, a community maternity unit.

 You can usually only plan to give birth in a birth centre if you’re having a straightforward pregnancy, as there are limited medical facilities.